 The tool works with all storage devices, including hard drives, memory cards, flash disks, mobile phones, etc.

-A free trial version is available to let you recover first 3 files.
+A free trial version is available to let you perform a deep scan, preview and recover..

-Step 4: After the scan, your deleted files should be displayed.
+Step 3.
+After the scan, your deleted files should be displayed.
 Preview the files and choose the ones you would like to get back.
-Finally, hit the Recover button.
+Finally, hit the "Recover" button.

 By James Crawford , to Deleted Files Recovery